 How Much Money Can I Get For Used Appliances?

 If you have something that still works, then selling it on your own is the best option.
 The condition and the brand will certainly matter.
 If it is newer you could probably get 60% of the original price.
-For older items you can probably expect 30% of the original price or less.
+For older items, you can probably expect 30% of the original price or less.

 Will They Pick Up It Up or Do I Need to Haul It?

 Now for options like selling it yourself or donating your old domestic appliances, you may find someone who is willing to come get it.
-If that’s the case though be ready to help the carry or move the appliance from your home.
+If that’s the case though be ready to help carry or move the appliance from your home.

 Who Buys Old Appliances Near Me – Wrap Up